What is a driver vehicle inspection report (DVIR)?

 DVIR non-compliance and penalties

-Aside from the fines, non-compliance with DVIR regulations can result in a vehicle and driver being placed out of service in the event a defect or deficiency is uncovered during a roadside inspection.
+Aside from fines, non-compliance with DVIR regulations can result in a vehicle and driver being placed out of service in the event a defect or deficiency is uncovered during a roadside inspection.
 Besides the loss revenue from unexpected vehicle downtime, being placed out of service can affect a carrier’s CSA scores, damaging their reputation.

 How long do organizations have to keep DVIR?